emperorofmars/stf-unity/readme.md

 VR Avatars are currently distributed as packages for game-engines, specifically Unity.
 This is an issue as end users have a hard time using professional tools.
 Additionally, Unity is not a character-editor, it's a tool with which a character-editor application can be created.

 I wanted to create a universal character-editor application aimed at end users wishing to adapt their VR Avatar models but without the technical knowledge to do so in a game-engine.
-To do so, i needed a file format that this character-editor-application could parse.
+Therefore, I needed a file format that this character-editor-application could parse.
 This is where my descend into madness began.

-Initially i wanted to create a format based on GLTF 2.0 to represent VR & V-Tubing avatars in a single file, agnostic of any target application, but with support for 100% of the features of each.
+Initially I wanted to create a format based on GLTF 2.0 to represent VR & V-Tubing avatars in a single file, agnostic of any target application, but with support for 100% of the features of each.

 *VRM is a format also in the form of a GLTF extension, which also represents VR & V-Tubing avatars.
 However, it only supports a small subset of features, supports only a small number of hard-coded materials and doesn't support animations at all.*

-I didn't think it would be too complicated to create something better than VRM, however i encountered countless issues with the GLTF 2.0 specification itself as well its implementations.
+I didn't think it would be too complicated to create something better than VRM, however I encountered countless issues with the GLTF 2.0 specification itself as well its implementations.
-I wanted to avoid having to create my own format, but after 4 months of trying, i saw no way to make this work with GLTF 2.0.
+I wanted to avoid having to create my own format, but after 4 months of trying, I saw no way to make this work with GLTF 2.0.

-After 4 more months, i have created this STF format prototype and the AVA proof of concept set of extensions.
+After 4 more months, I have created this STF format prototype and the AVA proof of concept set of extensions.
 STF puts extensibility first, and supports most of everything that GLTF does, and makes it trivial to implement anything beside that.
 STF was created with consideration of how most applications like Blender, Unity, Godot or Unreal Engine represent models and scenes.
 As such, most headaches from GLTF should have been solved here, hopefully.

 ### GLTF 2.0 Issues